Analysis | Here’s one estimate of how much the curve needs to flatten in your community

 What region are you concerned about?

 You can see how limiting the number of infections or expanding the timeline over which those infections occur can make the curve flatter.
-But you also probably noticed that in most scenarios the number of cases quickly exceeds the system’s available beds.
-Those red curves which extend above 100 percent of capacity indicate scenarios in which the curve wasn’t flattened enough.
+But you also probably noticed that in most scenarios, the number of cases quickly exceeds the system’s available beds.
+Those red curves that extend above 100 percent capacity indicate scenarios in which the curve wasn’t flattened enough.

 You probably noticed that even when considering situations in which every single hospital or ICU bed is dedicated to handling covid-19, capacity was still exceeded.
 While it’s incumbent upon Americans to work to flatten the curve by limiting the spread of the virus, isolating and maintaining distance from other people, our ability to affect the conditions that will protect the health-care system is limited to the first two of the three factors we listed above.
 Another way to prevent hospital systems from being overwhelmed is to increase that capacity, to add beds as rapidly as possible.
 That’s not something you or I can do; it’s up to the government.

 We need to work to flatten the curve.
-But almost everywhere the government also needs to rapidly add capacity so that the curve doesn’t need to be quite as flat.
+But almost everywhere, the government also needs to rapidly add capacity so that the curve doesn’t need to be quite as flat.